YanzhaoW/Dockerfiles/hdtv/readme.md

 ### Without sudo privilege (Podman)

-1. Make sure Podman is installed in the system.
+1. Make sure Podman is installed on the server.

 2. Make sure the hdtv image has been downloaded/updated.
 To download or update it, run: